 The policy of Metropolitan is to maintain the highest standards of ethics from Metropolitan officials.
 Metropolitan is a public agency that shall conduct its business with integrity in an honest and ethical manner.
-The proper operation of Metropolitan requires Provisions updated to reflect the actions of the Board of Directors through its 1/11/2022 meeting.

-decisions and policy to be made in the proper channels of governmental structure, that public office not be used for unauthorized personal gain, and that all individuals associated with Metropolitan remain impartial and responsible towards the public.
+The proper operation of Metropolitan requires decisions and policy to be made in the proper channels of governmental structure, that public office not be used for unauthorized personal gain, and that all individuals associated with Metropolitan remain impartial and responsible towards the public.
 Accordingly, it is the policy of Metropolitan that Metropolitan officials shall strive to maintain the highest standard of personal honesty and fairness in carrying out their duties.
 Metropolitan officials shall conduct Metropolitan's business in compliance with the law, this Chapter, and other Metropolitan policies, and shall exercise good judgment based on Metropolitan's values and goals.
 In carrying out their duties, Metropolitan officials should exercise fairness, impartiality, and avoid behavior that is likely to create an appearance of impropriety.
 This policy sets forth the minimal ethical standards to be followed by Metropolitan officials.
 Strict compliance with this Chapter is not necessarily sufficient, and any attempt to evade or circumvent any requirements of the Chapter is improper.

-M.I.
-41598 - October 10, 1995; amended by M.I.
-43915 - March 14, 2000; former Sec.
-7300 - Purpose & Scope, renumbered 7101 and renamed by M. I. 46109 - February 8, 2005; amended section title and paragraph by M.I.
-52574 - November 9, 2021.
+$M.I.\ 41598$ - October 10, 1995; amended by $M.I.\ 43915$ - March 14, 2000; former Sec.
+7300 - Purpose & Scope, renumbered 7101 and renamed by $M.I.\ 46109$ - February 8, 2005; amended section title and paragraph by $M.I.\ 52574$ - November 9, 2021.